TingleiWu/PaLI-A-Jointly-Scaled-Multilingual-Language-Image-Model-Paper-Presentation/README.md

 De-duplication applied on this WebLI dataset to mitigate train-to-test leakage.
 This was done by removing images against 68 common vision/vision-language datasets.
 Eliminating these images from the WebLI dataset does not result in any significant shrinkage (0.36%).

+# Question 1
+- What ethical considerations should be taken into account when building and deploying multilingual language-image models like PaLI, particularly with regards to issues of bias, representation, and cultural sensitivity?

 # Pretraining Tasks